lupopedia/LUPOPEDIA_PLATFORM/README.md

                 Radio network model
 ```

 **Why This Matters**: Each layer builds on the previous.
-You cannot skip WOLFIE Headers 2.0.0 - it is a required dependency for LUPOPEDIA_PLATFORM.
+You cannot skip WOLFIE Headers 2.0.0+ - it is a **required, separate dependency** for LUPOPEDIA_PLATFORM.
+WOLFIE Headers is **NOT included** in the LUPOPEDIA_PLATFORM package and must be installed independently.

+**WOLFIE Headers v2.0.1 Features:**
+- Shadow aliases for parallel validation paths (e.g., `["Lilith-007", "Doubt-VISH"]`)
+- Parallel paths for alternative fallback chains
+- Recursive oversight for self-validating feedback loops
+- Backward compatible with v2.0.0

 ## CURRENT_STATUS